ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-i`, `--instance`</dt>
-<dd>☞☞☞☞ MISSING DOC DESCRIPTION ☜☜☜☜ This value is required.
+<dd>The name of the instance of the job run.
+This value is required.
 </dd>
 </dl>